 With the cancellation of the annual Awards Gala in 2020, the Board decided it was the right time to review and overhaul the typical awards and recognition process.
 A committee was struck and recommendations were made to the Board.
 Each year this event is not only an incredible opportunity to network and celebrate our achievements, it is also one of the largest sources of revenue for ARIDO.
+Compared with This past year ARIDO has also invested heavily in the development of resources and tools for members in the areas of practice management to support them in their own success.

-Compared with a typical year, we are forecasting a decrease in revenue for this event in 2021 but we are nonetheless very excited to launch the new program with a focus on inclusivity, and allowing for virtual opportunities to engage with industry sponsors.
+a typical year, we are forecasting a decrease in revenue for this event in 2021 but we are nonetheless very excited to launch the new program with a focus on inclusivity, and allowing for virtual opportunities to engage with industry sponsors.